Setenil de las Bodegas

 Today the Homage Tower has been completely reformed and can be toured for only one euro.
 The tower holds a small art gallery on three floors and has wonderful views from the top.

-One fun thing to do while in Setenil is to tour an actual lived-in cave house.
+One fun thing to do while in Setenil de las Bodegas is to tour an actual lived-in cave house.
 If you are interested, you must inquire at the Tourist Center and they will direct you to which homes are open for touring.

-Setenil de las Bodegas is one of those steep Spanish towns that takes a bit of effort to get around in.
-If you're up for the challenge then there are several miradors (or lookout points) at the top of the village that are fantastic for picture taking, or just enjoying the bird's eye view.
+Setenil de las Bodegas is one of those steep Spanish villages that takes a bit of effort to get around.
+If you're up for the challenge, there are several miradors (lookout points) at the top of the village that are fantastic spots for picture taking, or just to enjoy the bird's eye view.

 Mirador "Compania Mar Oceano", near Calle Jaboneria, has amazing views of the Cathedral and Medieval Tower from across the gorge.

-8. The "Cueva de la Sombra" is the Shadier Side of Setenil
+The "Cueva de la Sombra" is on the Shadier Side of Setenil de las Bodegas

 This is a great place to buy souvenirs and gifts for friends.
-There are several shops selling specialty items and products made locally as well as wine shops and sweet artisan bakeries.
-There are also a few small cafes where you can relax and take it the views of the river, gorge and beautiful village above.
+There are also several shops selling specialty items and local made products as well as wine shops and sweet artisan bakeries.
+You will also find a few small cafes where you can relax and take it the views of the river, gorge, and the beautiful village above.

-9. The "Cueva del Sol" is the Most Photographed Area of Town
+The "Cueva del Sol" is the Most Photographed Area in Town

 Just across the bridge from the "Shady Cave" you will find the "Cueva del Sol" or "Sunny Cave".
 This is THE most popular area of town and you will always find it teaming with people enjoying the cafes, bars and of course... the sun!

 The Cueva del Sol is a sunny walkway that runs along the riverside with shops, cafes and bars all built into the caves with a massive overhang above for cover.
-This is also the most photographed area of town and you will often see photos of the Cueva del Sol in Spain travel brochures.
+This is also the most photographed area of town and you will often see photos of the Cueva del Sol in all the Spanish travel brochures.

 These three streets are perfect examples of how the Setenil homes are built.
 You can see how they are cut directly into the rocky cliffs of the gorge.
 The homes are all currently occupied as they have been for centuries.

-11. There is a Roman Amphitheatre just outside Setenil
+There is a Roman Amphitheatre Outside of Setenil de las Bodegas